 As a result of the issues arising from the mesh, hernia mesh recalls were issued voluntarily.
 Although recalls of FDA-mandated products are rare, mesh products from Atrium Medical, Bard Davos, Ethicon, and ACell have all been recalled.

 For some brands, the product packaging faults caused the recalls.
-In contrast, several patients were admitted for more significant issues such as adhesion and intestine fistulas and injured organs, device migration, and bowel blockage.
-Several others have been pulled from the market due to much higher than average failure rates.
+In contrast, several patients who went through hernia repair surgery were admitted for more significant issues such as adhesion and intestine fistulas and injured organs, mesh migration, and bowel blockage.
+Several other defective hernial mesh devices have been pulled from the market due to much higher-than-average failure rates.

 To apply for free, call (877) 735-0016